bjoernalbers/diceware-wordlist-german/README.md

 the Diceware method.

 The list contains **7,776 words** in various formats.
-Each word has been carefully selected to be **familiar and office-friendly** (not vulgar, offensive, religious or with negative connotations).
+All words are carefully selected to be **workplace-friendly, neutral, and suitable for professional environments** — not vulgar, offensive, religious, or negatively connoted.

 The words also meet these formal conditions: